taolicd/taolicd.github.io/_posts/2019-04-23-XMLHTMLJSONetc.markdown

 So what are the main differences and similarities among the above five formats?

-* All the five formats are human readable and can be hand-crafted using a text editor such as Notepad++.
+* All five formats are human readable and can be hand-crafted using a text editor such as Notepad++.

 * HTML, XHTML, and Markdown are markup languages and they are used with the intention to be presented on the web.
 In other words, the target "consumer" of these markup languages is a web browser.
 Markdown is the lightweight version, HTML is the standard version, and XHTML is the XML-ized version of HTML.